X

 For contemporary interiors, cubical wall sconces offer an elegant solution, particularly for lounge lighting for low ceilings.
 These fixtures direct illumination both upward and downward along the wall surface, creating the impression of taller walls through the play of light and shadow.

 If overhead lighting is preferred, recessed ceiling fixtures are the optimal choice.
-These installations sit flush with the ceiling surface, providing ample illumination without protruding into the room or drawing attention to ceiling height.
+These installations sit flush with the ceiling surface, providing ample illumination without protruding into the room or drawing attention to the ceiling height.

 The living room project below demonstrates this approach effectively.
 We eschewed traditional ceiling and wall fixtures in favour of recessed lighting complemented by streamlined floor lamps.
 These slender, minimalist lamps occupy negligible floor space while providing focused illumination exactly where needed, maintaining the room's clean, uncluttered aesthetic.